Melissa Fischbach is a Certified Equine Appraiser with the American Society of Equine Appraisers.

 2) Preliminary Appraisal- Short form one or two page report for estimated value*, based on the appraisers knowledge of and or/experience with, the subject property without conducting research to develop supporting facts. ( most commonly used for , taxes, insurance or determining if a more in-depth appraisal is needed)

-3) Hypothetical Appraisal- used to estimated value (when property to be apprised is not available, to inspect. i.e. stolen, or deceased.
-Or used to determine the Potential value*.
+3) Hypothetical Appraisal- used to estimated value ( most commonly used, when property to be apprised is not available, to inspect. i.e. stolen, or deceased.

 4) Retrospective Report- used when it is necessary to establish value of an animal as its value was sometime in the past.
 This appraisal would be done in the same manner as a summery appraisal or a self-contained appraisal.